Arthur Singe: Personal life and death

 Arthur Singe married Hazel Lily (Lockwood) Plant on 3 August 1921 at Kingsland, Auckland.
-They had three children, Norma Marie Singe (1922-1986), Barbara Singe (1928-2004), and Arthur Barry Singe (1932-1999).
-It is unknown if his father William was in attendance but he was to die in 1929.
+They had three children, Norma Marie Singe (1922–1986), Barbara Singe (1928–2004), and Arthur Barry Singe (1932–1999).
+It is unknown if his father William (who died in 1929) attended.

-Arthur died on 15 January 1936 aged just 37.
+Arthur died on 15 January 1936, aged 37.
 His cause of death was recorded as "general paralysis of the insane", a severe form of dementia.
 He was buried in the soldiers section at Waikumete Cemetery in Glen Eden.
-Newspapers (Evening Star and Thames Star) 10 days after his death said "the death has occurred at Auckland of Mr A. P. Singe, wing forward of the New Zealand Army Rugby team which won the King's Cup in 1919".
+Newspapers (Evening Star and Thames Star) 10 days after his death said "the death has occurred at Auckland of Mr A.P.
+Singe, wing forward of the New Zealand Army Rugby team which won the King's Cup in 1919".
 The Auckland Star wrote a more lengthy obituary.
 While the Evening Post said that he had been in bad health as "the result of war injuries for some months prior to his death".

-Arthur's brother Francis (Frank) had moved to live in Wellington where he lived with his wife and children.
-A year to the day after Singe's death Francis and his family placed a notice in the newspaper remembering Arthur.
+Arthur's brother Frank moved to live in Wellington where he lived with his wife and children.
+A year to the day after Arthur Singe's death, Francis and his family placed a notice in the newspaper remembering Arthur.
 It stated "In loving memory of our dear brother and uncle, Arthur, who died on 15 January 1936.
 Ever remembered by Frank, Jessie, Mick and Shona".
 Arthur's other brother Albert moved to Te Araroa after the war in 1919.
 When Arthur was completing his discharge papers he wrote that "A.V.
 Singe, Te Araroa" was his present employer indicating that he may have intended to move there to work at the time.
 Albert continued to live with his family in the Poverty Bay area for decades to come.
 As well as working in the Poverty Bay area he also refereed rugby.

-After Arthur's death in 1936 his wife Hazel remarried on 1 August 1939 to George Geoffrey Plant.
+After Arthur's death in 1936, his wife Hazel remarried on 1 August 1939 to George Geoffrey Plant.
 She died on 30 May 1997 in Auckland aged 93.

-Arthur's son Barry Singe played rugby league in Auckland too.
+Arthur's son, Barry Singe, played rugby league in Auckland too.
 He represented Auckland on several occasions.
-On May 17, 1953 he played for Auckland against the West Coast in a 12-2 win where he scored a try.
+On 17 May 1953 he played for Auckland against the West Coast in a 12–2 win where he scored a try.
 Barry was also chosen in the North Island side the same season.
-He played well in a 20-23 loss to the South Island.
+He played well in a 20–23 loss to the South Island.
 He represented Auckland in a 4–26 loss against the touring Australian team in the same year, while in 1958 he played in a 16–15 win for the Ellerslie senior side against Manly-Warringah.

 Arthur and his brothers were the subject of an article on the Auckland War Memorial Museum Online Cenotaph on 7 February 2017.
 Helene Wong and Ant Sang wrote comics which appeared in the Being Chinese in Aotearoa exhibition with one of them on the story of Herbert Stanley Sing in the First World War.
 It was titled "What did you do in the War, Goong Goong?".